 On Tuesday it was back to school.
 Chris and Penny had to take Carpe Diem down to the marina to be taken out of the water as they had hit a rock (quite hard).
 After school the girls and I dinghied down to the marina to see Chris and Penny and to go to West Marina to exchange the light for the dinghy that wasn’t working.
 They found a great motel with an efficiency unit and invited us to come down for a swim in the pool.

 On Wednesday we spent the morning on school, and in the afternoon we took the dinghy to the beach.
 It is a great beach and the water was warm enough for swimming.
 Finally we found a beach where Rudder was welcome and that was great too!
 The kids found pieces of coral on the beach.
 Unfortunately the water wasn’t all that clear as it has been quite windy and stirred up a lot of sand.
 We ran out of time and didn’t make it down to Chris and Penny’ for a swim.
-There was a potluck at the marina so we went down there for supper and met some more travelers.
-This is a very busy place!
+There was a potluck at the marina so we we

 On Thursday we did school again.
 Dave finally adjusted the motor mount that has been worrying him since November (some things he did in Cape Coral helped him to figure out how to do it…) In the afternoon we went down to the motel and had a swim.